Threat intelligence at scale!

 - API security: With DRS 2.0, global WAF now also supports XML and JSON content types that allow request inspection to secure inbound traffic.
 Azure WAF on Azure Front Door and Azure Application Gateway seamlessly integrates with Azure API Management to provide advanced API management and security features.

 - Advanced customization with per rule exclusions: As in global WAF, today we are also introducing per rule exclusions with CRS 3.2 on regional WAF with Application Gateway.
 Exclusions allow you to override WAF engine behavior by specifying certain request attributes to omit from rule evaluation.
 In addition, we now allow attribute exclusions definitions by name or value of header, cookies, and arguments.
 Exclusions can be applied to a rule, set of rules, rule group, or globally for the entire ruleset, providing increased flexibility to help reduce false positives and meet application-specific requirements.
-This feature is currently available via Azure Resource Manager, PowerShell, CLI, and SDK.
-Azure portal integration will be available soon.
+This feature is currently available via Azure portal, Azure Resource Manager, PowerShell, CLI, and SDK.

 Bots have become an essential part of our customer’s digital footprint, helping to automate and perform key functions.
 However, attackers are increasingly taking advantage of this by manipulating bots to carry out malicious tasks.
 We’re continuously improving our platform capabilities to better protect against bot attacks—bot protection with Bot Manager 1.0 ruleset is available through integration with the Azure Front Door Premium tier.
 Our bot detection and protection rules are based on Microsoft Threat Intelligence and support bot classification for good, bad, and unknown bots.
 Bad bots include bots from malicious IP addresses or bots that have falsified identities.
 The malicious IPs are provided by Microsoft’s Threat Intelligence feed, which is based on feeds from external providers and internal threat intel.
 For good bots, WAF uses reverse DNS lookups to validate if the user-agent and IP address range match what the agent claims it to be.
 Bot signatures are dynamically managed and automatically updated by WAF when new threat actors are detected.